-Use Cloud ML Engine to train your machine learning models at scale, to host your trained model in the cloud, and to use your model to make predictions about new data.
+Use AI Platform to train your machine learning models at scale, to host your trained model in the cloud, and to use your model to make predictions about new data.

 A brief description of machine learning

 Machine learning (ML) is a subfield of artificial intelligence (AI).
 The goal of ML is to make computers learn from the data that you give them.
 Instead of writing code that describes the action the computer should take, your code provides an algorithm that adapts based on examples of intended behavior.
 The resulting program, consisting of the algorithm and associated learned parameters, is called a trained model.

 Where AI Platform fits in the ML workflow

 The diagram below gives a high-level overview of the stages in an ML workflow.
 The blue-filled boxes indicate where AI Platform provides managed services and APIs:

 As the diagram indicates, you can use AI Platform to manage the following stages in the ML workflow:

 - Online prediction

 Manage your models and model versions.